 Deposits of oil sands are found in more than 70 countries, but the largest deposits in the world are located in Canada.
-The inclusion of oil sands nearly quadrupled Canada's proved oil resources in 2003 alone.
-74 Oil sands resources in the United States are not as great as Canada's, but the Department of Energy estimates that U.S. oil sands hold 10 billion barrels of recoverable oil.
-75
+The inclusion of oil sands increased Canada's proved oil resources in 2003 by a factor of 37.
+Oil sands resources in the United States are not as great those in Canada, but the Department of Energy estimates that U.S. oil sands hold 10 billion barrels of recoverable oil.